 Then there are the things that are nearly completely normalised.
 Take mobile devices.
 They figured in just about every CISmcc presentation, but were rarely called out.
 Mobile is simply the way things are now.

-So while the mobile form factor is taken for granted, the cryptographic goodies now standard in most handsets, and increasingly embedded in smart things and wearables, got a whole lot of express attention at CISmcc.
-I've already made much of Andre Durand's keynote on tokens.
-It was the same throughout the event.
+The mobile form factor is now taken for granted.
+And now the cryptographic capabilities now standard in most handsets (and increasingly embedded in smart things and wearables), are getting a whole lot of express attention.
+Hardware crypto was a major theme at CIS.
+I've already made much of Andre Durand's keynote on tokens, but it was the same throughout the event.

 - There was a session on hybrid Physical and Logical Access Control Systems (PACS-LACS) featuring the US Government's PIV-I smartcard standard and the major ongoing R&D on that platform sponsored by DHS.